Jabher/cornerjs/README.md

 CornerJS.
 HTML APIs re-imagined
 ===

-Did you ever have a feeling that your (or someone else's plugin) has too heavy interface.
+Did you ever have a feeling that your (or someone else's plugin) has too heavy interface?

 Ever felt ashamed for something like
 ```html